persunde/persunde.github.io/_posts/Beautify your markdown Nextjs blog with Highlightjs.md

 	)
 }
 ```
+The `<Hightlight />` component will parse the text and organize it into HTML elements and give each a class name that can be styled.

-Now we modify the original function and add the new `HighlightCode` function we wrote to the `ReactMarkdown` renderer.
+Now we need to modify the original function and add the new `HighlightCode` function we wrote to the `ReactMarkdown` renderer.
 Whenever the `ReactMarkdown` component identifies a "code" block in the markdown text, it calls the `HighlightCode` function with the text inside that markdown-block, so you can customize it however you want.
 You can also add any other type of markdown-blocks you want the `ReactMarkdown` to specially render, by adding it under code with a corresponding function, just like we did for the markdown-code block here.
 ```typescript
 export  default  function  PostBody({ content }) {
 	return (